ricedh/drafts/GeoSchedule.md

 Monday, March 31st
 -----------------
-Split up Arkansas and Mississippi corpus into individual ad files using drsparser.py - Aaron
+~~Split up Arkansas and Mississippi corpus into individual ad files using drsparser.py - Aaron~~
+* Being done by Franco and Dr. McDaniel

-Write python script placetagger.py to tag places using Pyner in a folder of text files and save the results - Aaron
+~~Write python script placetagger.py to tag places using Pyner in a folder of text files and save the results - Aaron~~

 Tuesday, April 1st
 -----------------
-Run placetagger.py on Arkansas, Mississippi, and Texas (Gazette and Telegraph) corpus - Aaron
+Run placetagger.py on ~~Arkansas,~~ Mississippi, ~~and Texas (Gazette and Telegraph) corpus~~ - Aaron

-Run placetagger.py on Mississippi corpus - Kaitlyn

 Start looking over required readings from earlier in the semester for more information about trends in runaway destinations and connections among Texas, Mississippi, and Arkansas.
 Do additional readings if necessary - Clare